-As of late 2017, SHARP tested the fibreglass version of the Spartan and rated it three stars – which must be a bit disappointing for Shark as it’s the first time one of their helmets has scored below four stars for many years.
+SHARP has tested both the fibreglass and carbon fibre versions of the Spartan.
+The fibreglass version was rated at three stars – which must be a bit disappointing for Shark as it’s the first time one of their helmets has scored below four stars for many years.

 But beyond the SHARP rating, there’s a heap of other features that will – hopefully – help you along the way to a safer ride.

 The main visor comes with a Pinlock Max Vision anti-fog insert in the box.
 That should keep your vision fog free in pretty well all conditions.

 And there’s also a drop down sun visor to keep the sun out of your eyes and keep you from being dazzled when the sun drops low and catches you out.

 All that’s finished off with a double-d ring strap – they’re safe as houses and mean that you have to readjust the strap every trip.
 Again, that’s great for having a secure helmet that shouldn’t come off in an accident.

 Full face helmets are broadly quieter than all other types.